Piccolo heckelphone

 The piccolo heckelphone never became popular, for a number of reasons.
 Its esoteric name likely did not help matters.
 Furthermore, with the trend toward economical orchestration following the excesses of the Romantic period, massive sonorities and (by extension) instruments capable of cutting through quadruple wind sections became much less necessary.
 Finally, the instrument was only ever produced in extremely small numbers, with the last one built in 1955.
 According to company records, only eight instruments were ever sold.

-Altogether, 14 piccolo heckelphones were completed.
+Altogether, 13 piccolo heckelphones were completed.
 A further five have remained 'blanks': assigned serial numbers, but not fitted with keys.
 Two are preserved at the Heckel museum in Biebrich, one is in a museum in Russia, and there is also a piccolo heckelphone at the University of Leipzig's Musical Instrument Museum.
 Only one is known to be in active use.
 Of the rest, some may have been lost or destroyed, or may be in the hands of private collectors awaiting discovery.

 Despite the extreme rarity of the instrument, there does exist a repertoire, albeit a very small one.
 In 1971, the German composer Hans-Joachim Hespos composed a trio for piccolo heckelphone, basset-horn, and cello entitled Fahl-Brüchig, which has been performed several times and recorded by German radio.
 More recently, a number of composers have expressed interest in the instrument and some are writing for it again.
 A revival appears to be underway.

-In recent years, rumors have circulated that Heckel is planning on bringing the piccolo heckelphone in F back into production on a limited basis.
+In recent years, rumors have circulated that Heckel is planning on bringing the piccolo heckelphones in F and E♭ back into production on a limited basis.
 Were a modern version produced, it could well prove to be a great asset to contemporary composers, providing an alternative to the less powerful piccolo oboe (oboe musette or musette oboe) in F or E♭.